-This houseboat rents on AirBNB for an average of $99 per night at the time of this writing.
+This houseboat rents on Airbnb for an average of $99 per night at the time of this writing.
+Rent It!

 Care to Share?

 Do you have any other secret waterfront retreats near Seattle that we should know of?
-A charming Seattle houseboat rentals that we haven’t listed here?
-Any favorite cozy romantic Seattle getaways ?
+A charming Seattle houseboat rental that we haven’t listed here?
+Any favorite cozy romantic Seattle getaways?
 Let us know!